Pioneer Place

-Pioneer Place is an upscale, urban shopping mall in downtown Portland, Oregon.
+Pioneer Place is a mixed-use development consisting of a once-upscale, urban shopping mall known as Pioneer Place Mall (composed of two retail pavilions: Atrium Shops and Rotunda Shops) in Downtown Portland, Oregon.
 It consists of four blocks of retail, dining, parking, and an office tower named Pioneer Tower.
-The mall itself is spread out between four buildings, interconnected by skywalks or underground mall sections.
-The footprint of the entire complex consists of four full city blocks, bisected by SW Yamhill and Fourth, bounded north-south by SW Morrison and Taylor Streets and east-west by SW Third and Fifth Avenues.
-In 2014, Pioneer Place was the third-highest selling mall in the United States based on sales per square foot, sitting just behind Bal Harbour Shops and The Grove at Farmers Market.
+The mall itself is spread out between four buildings, interconnected by skywalks and underground mall sections.
+The footprint of the entire complex consists of four full city blocks, bisected by SW Yamhill and Fourth, bounded north–south by SW Morrison and Taylor Streets and east–west by SW Third and Fifth Avenues.